gupta19esha/tg/README.md

 # **TicTacToeGPT**

-TicTacToeGPT is an innovative take on the classic game of Tic-Tac-Toe, powered by artificial intelligence.
+TicTacToeGPT is an innovative take on the classic game of Tic-Tac-Toe, powered by AI.
 Play against a smart AI opponent that learns from your moves and provides an engaging gaming experience.
-With features like difficulty levels, game analytics, and multiplayer options, Tic-Tac-ToeGPT offers a modern twist to this timeless game.
+With features like difficulty levels, customizable board and Smart AI, TicTacToeGPT offers a modern twist to this timeless game.
 Built with Next.js and OpenAI's GPT-4, this app provides an intelligent and adaptive gaming experience.

 ## Table of Contents